Important Considerations

 • SFTP sessions

 This is the main communication protocol used to exchange bulk information with devices.
 These sessions are temporary.
 They include transfer of firmware loads for upgrade information and transfer of configuration files.
-These sessions are initiated by the devices towards Skylight orchestrator.
+These sessions are initiated by the devices towards Legacy orchestrator.

 SFTP sessions are also used by Y.1564 and RFC-2544 test processes to retrieve test reports.